SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 The most basic build is for the generic CPU support.
 All we need now is a working C/C++ toolchain - preferably GCC or Clang.
 If you're using Linux, you should be good to go, unless you somehow don't have GCC installed (try `gcc -v` if you're not sure).
-If you're using Windows and you don't have your prefered toolchain installed, i personally recommend using [MSYS](https://www.msys2.org/), but Visual C++ is also supported - as long as you install the following components (see `docs/build.md` for details): C++-CMake Tools for Windows, Git for Windows, C++-Clang Compiler for Windows, MS-Build Support for LLVM-Toolset (clang).
+If you're using Windows and you don't have your preferred toolchain installed, i personally recommend using [MSYS](https://www.msys2.org/), but Visual C++ is also supported - as long as you install the following components (see `docs/build.md` for details): C++-CMake Tools for Windows, Git for Windows, C++-Clang Compiler for Windows, MS-Build Support for LLVM-Toolset (clang).
 I'll describe how to use both MSYS and MSVC, because i'm familiar with them.